 Students must pay tuition and fees by the registration payment deadline as listed in the Academic Calendar to hold enrollment in their courses unless they have approved Pell grants or scholarships awarded.
 Students may pay in full by cash, check, or credit card or utilize the Nelnet Management payment plan.
 ASU Mid-South accepts MasterCard, Discover, VISA, and American Express credit cards.
 A 3% convenience fee will be assessed for each transaction paid with a credit card.
 Online payment in full is available by logging on to My Canvas under My Account.
-A \$3 convenience fee will be assessed for each transaction paid with a check.
-Students with Pell grants or scholarships must check with the Finance Office at the time they register to ensure that all tuition and fees are covered.
+A \$3 convenience fee will be assessed for each transaction paid with a check with the Finance Office at the time they register to ensure that all tuition and fees are covered.